-Students whose work relates to one of the college's occupational disciplines can enroll in Occupational Work Experience for 1 to 8 units in one semester (see Occupational Work Experience disciplines list).
-Students whose work does not relate to one of the Occupational disciplines can enroll in General Work Experience Education for 1/2 to 6 units each semester.
+Students whose work relates to their educational or occupational goals can enroll in Occupational Work Experience for 1 to 8 units in one semester (see Occupational Work Experience disciplines list).
+Students whose work is unrelated to their educational or occupational goals can enroll in General Work Experience Education for 1/2 to 6 units each semester.

 Students do not need to enroll in other courses in order to enroll in CWEE classes.
 There are no class meetings required, other than an initial orientation meeting.
 In some cases the initial orientation meeting can be waived.

 For more information contact the CWEE office at 468-3047 or 468-3020 OR make an appointment with a counselor (468-3048) OR attend an orientation OR....